lusamreth/simple-medical-record/README.md

 Inheritance is the class"Super Class" that can use by other class"Sub-class".
 It make the code more reusable and fast when there are many similar field of of class that we want to impliment.
 Here is where we have impliment 4 inheritance class serve differently

-- Person Class: all the user has the similar personal information of the user.
+- [Person Class](https://github.com/lusamreth/simple-medical-record/blob/1fc279f0fa398e4a92baeb585ad7098c09e98373/app/src/main/java/simple/medical/record/domains/Person.java): all the user has the similar personal information of the user.
-    + We have 3 sub class include: Patint Class, Doctor, Receptionist extends from super class Person
+    + We have 3 sub class include: Patint Class, Doctor, Receptionist extends from super class Person.

-- [FileRepo Class](https://github.com/lusamreth/simple-medical-record/blob/3510efc7c4bbf7b7e25955cd27c629150172590e/app/src/main/java/simple/medical/record/repository/FileRepo.java): the [FileRepoJson]() use for the customize the reader object from the user input.
+- [FileRepo Class](https://github.com/lusamreth/simple-medical-record/blob/1fc279f0fa398e4a92baeb585ad7098c09e98373/app/src/main/java/simple/medical/record/repository/FileRepo.java): the [FileRepoJson](https://github.com/lusamreth/simple-medical-record/blob/1fc279f0fa398e4a92baeb585ad7098c09e98373/app/src/main/java/simple/medical/record/repository/FileRepoJson.java) use for the customize the reader object from the user input.
-    + We have a sub class [FileRepoJson]() extends from the super class [FileRepo]()
+    + We have a sub class FileRepoJson extends from the super class **FileRepo** because it will be beneficial when it grow into the big system that allow us to customized the files reader more reliable.

-- [BaseRepository](): all the 2 sub class is th exaplainable code for each function which call in the super class.
+- [BaseRepository](https://github.com/lusamreth/simple-medical-record/blob/1fc279f0fa398e4a92baeb585ad7098c09e98373/app/src/main/java/simple/medical/record/repository/BaseRepository.java): all the 2 sub class is th exaplainable code for each function which call in the super class.
-    + We have a sub class include [BaseRepoStore](), [PersonRepo]() extends from the super class [BaseRepository]().
+    + We have a sub class include **BaseRepoStore, PersonRepo** extends from the super class **BaseRepository**.

-- [InputField](): all the class use for making sure the use will input more properly as we wanted.
+- [InputField](https://github.com/lusamreth/simple-medical-record/blob/1fc279f0fa398e4a92baeb585ad7098c09e98373/app/src/main/java/simple/medical/record/validation/InputField.java): all the class use for making sure the use will input more properly as we wanted.
-    + We have a sub class include [EnumsField](), [PasswordField](), [StringField]() extends from the super class [InputField]().
+    + We have a sub class include **EnumsField, PasswordField, StringField** extends from the super class **InputField**. we use it as the inheritance due to all the sub class is working on different function with the same purpose of the validation information of the user.

 **Constructor**:
 What: The special method use to create object for the class, It is used to initialize the object's state, allocate resources, or perform any other setup tasks.